vittorioromeo/vr-game-checklist/README.md

 - [ ] My game allows players to scale the game world by an arbitrary factor in the options. [^why_world_scale]

 [^why_world_scale]: People come in all sizes and shapes.
 As a developer, you design the scale of the world to suit your size and shape.
 Your players might be "giants" compared to you, or "tiny" compared to you.
 If you are worried about the balance of the game or worried about unfair advantages, use common sense.
 If the game is single-player, then it doesn't really matter -- the goal is for players to have fun and feel comfortable.
 If the game is multi-player, either limit the scaling factor to a narrow range, or do not introduce it at all.

+    A reasonable way of implementing world scale is by simply scaling the player and related values, rather than scaling the world.

 ### Player Profile Management